 At Stanford, Dr. Fishman was awarded one of the first Stanford University Bio-X grants for his work on the “The Artificial Synapse Chip.”
 This enabled Dr. Fishman to found the Stanford Retinal Prosthesis project in the Department of Ophthalmology.
 After spending 15 years at Stanford, he then joined an academically oriented private practice office where he was the head of Cataract Surgery and Advanced Diagnostics and Therapeutics.
 In 2007, Dr. Fishman started his own ophthalmology practice where he continues to lead advancements in ocular surface disease, novel diagnostics, and digital health (telemedicine).
 Dr. Fishman has a special interest in dry eye disease and second opinions in ophthalmology and offers telemedicine consults for patients out of the area.

 He is currently involved in several exciting research areas including the novel treatment and diagnosis of dry eye disease, development of advanced lenses for cataract surgery (consultant to Powervision- the Fluidvision lens), new therapies and technologies for macular degeneration, and digital health.
 He has recently co-founded CoolDoctors, an digital health mobile app company developing ophthalmology based applications for patients in his practice.

-Dr. Fishman annually lectures medical students at Stanford Medical School and helps teach ophthalmology residents.
+Dr. Fishman has lectured medical students at Stanford Medical School.
 In the past, Dr. Fishman served on the board of the Vista Center for the Blind and Visually Impaired.